poetic/ember-fryctoria/README.md

 It utilizes [ember-localforage-adapter](https://github.com/genkgo/ember-localforage-adapter/) to read and write locally.
 Inspired by [ember-sync](https://github.com/kurko/ember-sync) we create a queue of jobs when the user create, update or delete in offline mode.
 When online we flush this queue to keep the server in sync.

+# NOTE:
+serializer.adapter is not supported, in most case it should be fine.

 # TODO:
 1. <del>create an application store</del>
 1. <del>overwrite methods in DS.Store</del>